Archives for July 2016

 I thoroughly enjoy climbing in the winter, particularly the ice climbing.
 I have been ice climbing since 2008 when I took a trip to Ouray, Colorado.
 There I was blown away at how much fun climbing frozen water can be.
 I loved it so much that upon my return to Illinois, I began scheming of ways to go back to Ouray.
 The plans were never put into action and I remained in Illinois for a few more years.
 During those years, I did begin to purchase boots, crampons, and ice tools.
 That same winter, the weather was cold enough to form some of the waterfalls at Jackson Falls into ice climbs.

 The next winter I did my first ice leads in North Carolina and in New Hampshire.
 I was hooked.
-That next
+That next wint

 Read MORE

-AMGA SPI student Zach Silberman
+AMGA SPI Student

 July 21, 2016 foxmountain_adminAMGA Courses Guiding Rock Climbing

-his Spring, on April 5-7, Zach Silberman participated in the AMGA Single Pitch Instructor Course with Fox Mountain Guides.
+In Spring 2016 Zach Silberman participated in the AMGA Single Pitch Instructor Course with Fox Mountain Guides.
 Zach was a great student, and he documented much of his experience.
 Here is rare glimpse into the day to day insights and experiences of an aspiring single pitch instructor:

 Day 1